Vril: Literary significance and reception

 George Bernard Shaw read the book and was attracted to the idea of Vril, according to Michael Holroyd's biography of him.

 French writer Jules Lermina included a Vril-powered flying machine in his 1910 novel L'Effrayante Aventure (Panic in Paris).

-In his 2011 book of correspondences with David Woodard, Swiss writer Christian Kracht discusses his longstanding interest in Vril.
 David Bowie's 1971 song "Oh!
 You Pretty Things" makes reference to the novel.

 Stage adaptation

 A stage adaptation of the book was written by journalist David Christie Murray and magician Nevil Maskelyne.
 The production premiered at Saint George's Hall in London on 2 January 1905.
 Both Nevil Maskelyne and his father John Nevil Maskelyne collaborated on the special effects for the play.
 The play did not meet with success and closed after a run of eight weeks.

 Vril Society

 Willy Ley

-Willy Ley was a German rocket engineer who had immigrated to the United States in 1937.
+Willy Ley was a German rocket engineer who had emigrated to the United States in 1937.
 In 1947, he published an article titled "Pseudoscience in Naziland" in the magazine Astounding Science Fiction.
 He wrote that the high popularity of irrational convictions in Germany at that time explained how Nazism could have fallen on such fertile ground.
 Among various pseudoscientific groups he mentions one that looked for the Vril:

 "The next group was literally founded upon a novel.
 That group which I think called itself 'Wahrheitsgesellschaft' – Society for Truth – and which was more or less localised in Berlin, devoted its spare time looking for Vril."